sudokar/aws-sdk-vitest-mock/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for the complete guide.

-## 🙏 Acknowledgements
+## Acknowledgements

-This library was inspired by [aws-sdk-client-mock](https://github.com/m-radzikowski/aws-sdk-client-mock).
-Adapted the core concepts and API design for Vitest while adding additional features and capabilities.
+This library is based on the core ideas and API patterns introduced by [aws-sdk-client-mock](https://github.com/m-radzikowski/aws-sdk-client-mock), which is no longer actively maintained.

+It reimagines those concepts for Vitest, while extending them with additional features, improved ergonomics, and ongoing maintenance.

 ## 📝 License